The Flying Doctor: Pre-production

 Gaumont British provided several personnel for the film, including the director, writer, cinematographer, unit manager and sound recordist.
 National Productions also hired Englishman Errol Hinds to be head of the camera department for two years.

-The British unit arrived in November 1935."
-Film experts."
-The Sydney Morning Herald, 13 November 1935, p.
-9 via National Library of Australia.
-Retrieved: 19 February 2012.
+The British unit arrived in November 1935.
 In December, American star Charles Farrell was signed to play the lead.
 He did not arrive until late January 1936.
+According to Filmink "There was a trend at the time to import third-tier Hollywood names to appear in Australian films; this would generate considerable publicity at home and possibly help overseas sales."

 Shooting

 Shooting began in 1936 with bad weather helping the budget increase.
 The film was shot at National Studio's Pagewood facility.
 Director Miles Mander left for Hollywood in March 1936, leaving J.O.C.
 Orton to finish the film.

 Reception

 Mary Maguire lived in Brisbane, so it was decided to hold the film's international premiere there.
 20th Century-Fox agreed to distribute the film free of charge.

+A review by Variety observed that the film "might have amounted to something big had Orton set his story to cover the epic work that is being done... by the Flying Medical Association.
+As it stands now the...[film] just rambles from point to point without very much meaning, and the real interest does not begin until... [it] reaches its final climax.
+Mander's direction is jumpy and leaves much to be desired."

-Box office receipts were poor but the release of the film led to a flood of donations to the flying doctors.
+Box office receipts were poor but the release of the film led to a flood of donations to the Flying Doctors.
 Reviews were patchy.

 Aviation film historian Stephen Pendo in Aviation in the Cinema (1985), described The Flying Doctor as "lackluster."

-Gaumont British decided not to distribute the film in the UK and it was done by General Film Distributors.
-The Flying Doctor was never released in the USA.
+Gaumont British decided not to distribute the film in the UK and it was done by General Film Distributors.The Flying Doctor was never released in the USA.

-National Productions had prior to shooting announced intention to make three more films but none of these were made.
+Prior to shooting, National Productions had announced an intention to make three more films, but none of these were made.

+Stephen Vagg of Filmink magazine later argued:

+The movie is weird.
+So weird.
+It feels like a story made up as it goes along, with "stuff" shoved in desperately – 'Waltzing Matilda', sheep, cockatoos, the Harbour Bridge, wrestling, cricket, Don Bradman, prison, gold mines, married women, long lost brides, brawls in bars, blindness, nightclubs, planes.
+Indeed, there's so much Australiana combined with narrative slackness that at times you're wondering if the filmmakers are taking the piss.
+We can't understand why Gaumont didn't make a movie about, you know, a Flying Doctor.